 These are crunchy, delicious deep fried chicken skin.
 A dangerous food to eat for people with “high blood” or other health problems because of its high fat and cholesterol content.
 Bakit nga ba masarap ang bawal, that’s the question we usually ask ourselves when we are tempted to eat food that we aren’t supposed to eat.
 But did you know it is not bad as we thought it can be?
 For as long as you’re not sick or undergoing any medication.
 Eating chicken skin from time to time in good moderation is also good.
 You can refer to this article from Michelle Pfennighaus: 6 Reasons Why Chicken Skin is Good for you

 So fret not..lets go ahead and make some Chicharon Balat ng Manok..guilt free eating!
 Happy cooking.
 Enjoy!

 Chicharon Balat ng Manok Recipe

-Serve with vinegar, salt and hot chillies as dip.
+- Serve with vinegar, salt and hot chilies as dip.